Cirkit Designer Logo

 FAQs

-• The maximum speed depends on the driver, power supply, and load.
-Typically, stepper motors operate efficiently at speeds up to 1000 RPM.
+A: The maximum speed depends on the driver, power supply, and load.
+Typically, stepper motors can achieve speeds of several hundred RPM under optimal conditions.

-• No, a stepper motor driver is required to control the current and step sequence.
+A: No, a stepper motor driver is required to properly control the motor's steps and direction.